KDE/documentation-develop-kde-org/content/hig/components/editing/checkbox.md

 ### Appearance

-If you are using Qt Widgets you should use one of Qt's Layout classes, which will take care of the layout and spacing of your controls.
+If you are using Qt Widgets you should use one of the Qt Layout classes, which will take care of the layout and spacing of your controls.

 -   The text of a checkbox is on the right of its tick rectangle, which